slowjams/CLR-via-C-/Chapter z27-Compute-Bound Asynchronous Operations.md

    // a little bit complicated, check the details below LazyCancellation = 0x0020,

-   // This flag indicates that you want the thread that executed the first task to also execute the ContinueWith task.
+   // this flag indicates that you want the thread that executed the first task to also execute the ContinueWith task.
-   // If the first task has already completed, then the thread calling ContinueWith will execute the ContinueWith task.
+   // if the first task has already completed, then the thread calling ContinueWith will execute the ContinueWith task.
    ExecuteSynchronously = 0x80000,

-    // These flags indicate under what circumstances to run the ContinueWith task NotOnRanToCompletion = 0x10000,
+    // these flags indicate under what circumstances to run the ContinueWith task NotOnRanToCompletion = 0x10000,
     NotOnFaulted = 0x20000,
     NotOnCanceled = 0x40000,

-    // These flags are convenient combinations of the above three flags OnlyOnCanceled = NotOnRanToCompletion | NotOnFaulted,
+    // these flags are convenient combinations of the above three flags OnlyOnCanceled = NotOnRanToCompletion | NotOnFaulted,
     OnlyOnFaulted = NotOnRanToCompletion | NotOnCanceled,
     OnlyOnRanToCompletion = NotOnFaulted | NotOnCanceled,